How therapy works

 Communication outside of sessions

-You are of course able to bring your needs, distress, or concerns into therapy – without filter or constraint.
+You are of course encouraged to bring your needs, distress, or concerns into therapy – without filter or constraint.
 In return, I ask that any contact outside of our sessions is limited to practical matters such as rescheduling or cancellations.

 Also, it is helpful for us to agree how you’d like me to respond if we cross paths in public.
 In general, I’ll take your lead and wait for you to acknowledge me first, in respect of your privacy and comfort.